-The first thing to look for when selecting a campsite for setting up a tent is the ground where the tent will sit.
+The first thing to look for when selecting a campsite is the ground where the tent will sit.
 Make sure it’s level and clear of sticks or debris that could damage your camping tent, sleeping pad or sleeping bag.

 You’ll also want to make sure you’re sitting on high ground.
 You don’t want to wake up in the mud because your campsite is sitting downhill.